Understanding Your Construction Profit Margin: Tools That Help Identify Revenue Leaks

 Table of Contents

 Guessing at your bottom line is never a good idea.
-You might think a project went perfectly, but your profit margin was razor thin, or even in the red.
+You might think a construction project went perfectly, but your net profit margin was razor thin, or even in the red.
 Or maybe it seemed like everything that could go wrong did go wrong, but it didn’t have as much of a financial impact as you feared.

-Monitoring project margins isn’t just good practice, it’s essential for identifying profit leaks and securing long-term profitability.
-With a construction software tool like TopBuilder and ContractorBI™, featuring powerful analytics and reporting features, you can streamline this process and focus on boosting your business.
+With a construction software tool like TopBuilder and ContractorBI™, featuring powerful analytics and reporting features, you can streamline this process and focus on boosting your construction profit.

-Building projects have high stakes and thin profit margins everywhere.
-In the U.S., for instance, they hover around a slim five percent on average.
-With rising costs for labor and materials, even a slight misstep in estimates or execution can lead to significant profit erosion.
+Building projects have higher stakes and tighter margins than most industries.
+In the U.S., average profit margins hover around five percent on average.
+With rising costs for labor and materials, even a slight misstep in construction estimates or execution can lead to significant erosion in both gross and net profit.

 That’s why it’s important to identify and stop revenue leaks as quickly as possible.
 But what exactly are revenue leaks?
-They are the hidden losses that drain from your business due to inefficiencies, errors, or overlooked details.
+They’re the hidden losses that drain from your business due to inefficiencies, errors, or overlooked details in your job costs and direct costs.
 They’re often subtle, compounding over time until they significantly impact your bottom line.

 Common profit leaks in construction include:

-- Underestimated labor
+- Underestimated labor costs

-The Role of Construction Software in Managing Margins
+Construction Software and Managing Your Margins

 Centralized Data for Greater Visibility